eleven-dev-cafe/git-laugh-track/README.md

 pip install .
 ```

-Uninstall the CLI command `git-laugh`
+You can also uninstall the CLI (if you’ve laughed enough)
 ```bash
 pip uninstall git-laugh-track
 ```